 - Choose what content/elements should be imported or exported.

 A powerful plugin that can turn your WordPress site into an eCommerce store.

 - Set up shipping fees and VAT.

-For an in-depth coverage, check out our complete WooCommerce tutorial.
+For in-depth coverage, check out our complete WooCommerce tutorial.

-HTTPS is slowly, but confidently becoming a new standard for all websites.
+HTTPS is slowly, but surely becoming a new standard for all websites.
 For example, Google Chrome marks websites as ‘not secure’ if they use HTTP.